FeaturedArc2888/featuredArc2888/README.md

-## Hi there 👋Hi, I'm Tasha—a freelance genealogist and DNA researcher with a passion for uncovering family stories and solving genetic mysteries.
+## Hi there.👋Hi, I'm Tasha—a freelance genealogist and DNA researcher with a passion for uncovering family stories and solving genetic mysteries.
 Whether you're searching for unknown relatives, exploring your ancestry, or navigating GEDmatch, I offer personalized, ethical, and data-driven support.
 Let's turn your DNA into discovery.

 ## Services